-GENERAL MODEL AND METHODS
+Systems Science Context

 Introduction

-This research paper pulls together recent threads of inquiry into the disciplines of “systems-thinking” and “systems-making”, and into how conceptual thinking and material developments differ and connect.
-The primary distinction is that one is primarily concerned with making mental models (as systems of thought), and to succeed needs to be coordinated with the other, primarily concerned with creating material organization.
-A strong focus on one without the other is the concern, and the “practical” necessity being an alternating strong focus on both is illustrated (Figure 1), a matter of balance or imbalance between concentration on one or the other or both.
-Still, in experience we find a focus on how our minds would explain things conceptually, will often quite ignore how nature would achieve things developmentally.
-A focus on how things can develop procedurally can also lose sight of greater goals conceptually, so the focus needs to go back and forth (Figure 2 & 3)
+This research paper pulls together recent threads of inquiry into the practices of “systems-thinking”(ST) and “systems-making”(SM), how they differ and connect.
+The distinction in emphasis is that one is primarily concerned with making mental models (as systems of thought) and the other primarily concerned with creating material designs and organization.
+A strong focus on one without the other would be unbalanced.
+A strong focus on both, alternating to work together, is more the ideal (Figure 1).
+As in Figure 1 one would expect system ideas to emerge in any of the four quadrants, with the normal practice to follow an exploratory path ending up “converging” with others on what is in some way holistically practical.